KDE/digikam/README.md

 If you love digiKam, you can help developers to buy new photo devices to test and implement new features.
 Thanks in advance for your generous donations.

-For more information, look at this url : https://www.digikam.org/donate/
+For more information, look (at this url)[https://www.digikam.org/donate/]